-We believe the crankset spider is the best place on the bike to measure power because all drive torque flows directly through the spider and can be measured with great precision.
+The crankset spider is the best place on the bike to measure power because all drive torque flows directly through the spider and can be measured with great precision.

 Quarq's latest power meters use five strain gauges in a proprietary arrangement that rejects out-of-plane loads.

 A magnet delivers perfect repeatability for cadence events.
-Our own studies show accelerometers are not as precise and introduce a margin of error on top of measured strain.
+Our own studies show accelerometers are not as precise and introduce a margin of error on top of measured force.
 Quarq power meters are accurate to +/- 1.5% and at this point in time a magnet is integral to maintaining that accuracy.

 Quarq power meters are highly engineered and feature multiple temperature compensation systems.
 From the intrinsically balanced strain gauge arrangement to clever measurement circuit design, temperature effects are isolated and eliminated at every step in the system.

-Quarq power meters sample torque in a 60Hz macro-sample, each of which is composed of many sub-samples bringing the total sampling frequency to over 5000Hz.
+Quarq power meters sample torque in a 60Hz macro-sample, each of which is composed of many sub-samples bringing the total sampling frequency to over 3500Hz.
 All of these samples are averaged for each discreet pedal revolution and reported to the head unit over the industry standard ANT+ protocol. i.e. If you are pedaling at 90rpm, power data will be received by the head unit every two-thirds of a second.
 Current generation ANT+ head units display and store power data once per second.